Electronic Travel Authorisation (United Kingdom): Application

 The applicant's information is checked against security databases.
 If the system does not find adverse information about the applicant, the travel authorisation is granted automatically, otherwise the application is forwarded to an officer to decide whether to grant the authorisation.
 The decision is sent to the applicant by email, usually within three working days.

 If approved, the ETA is digitally linked to the applicant's passport, so the applicant does not need to show anything else when entering the UK.
 The ETA is valid for multiple entries for two years or until the applicant's passport expires, whichever is sooner.
 The ETA may be used for temporary stays for tourism, visiting family and friends, business, study, certain types of work, or transit.

 Enforcement

-Carriers to the UK are expected to check that individuals have the appropriate permission to travel, in document or digital form, before they bring them to the UK.
+The Home Office says: "To be fully effective, a traveller’s permission to travel must be checked by the carrier and confirmed prior to travel to the UK.
+The Government is therefore amending section 40 of the Immigration and Asylum Act 1999 to incentivise carriers to ensure that a traveller holds an ETA or another form of permission, such as a visa or an immigration status in electronic form or risk a civil penalty."
+The Home Office goes on to say: "Carriers will be expected to confirm that an individual has an appropriate permission to travel, in document or digital form, before they bring them to the UK.
 Otherwise, they may be liable to a penalty charge.

-Individuals arriving in the UK without a UK ETA, if not exempted, may be refused entry.
-However, having an ETA does not guarantee entry into the UK.
+The Home Office will use interactive advance passenger information (API) to confirm whether an individual has permission to travel to the UK and return an electronic message to the carrier advising them whether someone has a permission to travel."

-It is a criminal offence to obtain a UK ETA by deception.
+Except for those with right of abode in the UK, such as UK citizens, it is a criminal offence under the Nationality and Borders Act 2022 to obtain or try to obtain an ETA by deception.